janbaykara/ebook-scraper/README.md

 1. Navigate to a supported ebook platform (ProQuest, JStor, Dawsonera)
 2. Open an ebook you want to scrape
+3. Click through each page as they load to capture images
-3. Click the eBook Scraper extension icon in your toolbar
+4. Click the eBook Scraper extension icon in your toolbar
-4. Use the popup interface to save pages and compile your PDF
+5. Use the popup interface to save pages and compile your PDF

 ## Development